plebnet-dev/website/src/content/post/FOSS_best_practices.md

 #### Prioritize Communication
 Effective communication is key in any collaborative effort.
 Keep contributors and maintainers in the loop regarding your progress.
 Over-communicating is better than leaving others uninformed, and it helps create a transparent and collaborative environment.

+### Advice from the Experienced and Wise

+If you are a new developer, why should you join an existing FOSS project instead of building your own project?
+From the guy (Matteo Collina) who has [17 Billion NPM downloads](https://youtu.be/4aYQ0QPUikg?feature=shared&t=729)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/4aYQ0QPUikg?si=9J2frio8Ho29KqhA&amp;start=731" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+“You don’t need to be extremely good to contribute to open source projects, but if you do, more importantly, people will review your code which will make you way way better….
+Your skills will skyrocket. “ - Matteo Collina

+“FOSS is essentially like free work experience,.....
+It’s not really something you can do on your own” - Lane Wagner, Backend Banter

 ### For FOSS Project Maintainers